No. 7 Baylor women win by 93 again, topping McNeese 117-24

+WACO, Texas (AP) — Baylor coach Kim Mulkey didn’t really need to see much more of DiDi Richards in the second half of the senior guard’s most productive game since a scary collision in preseason practice left her temporarily without feeling below her knees.

+The same could be said for rest of the starters in a second consecutive 93-point win for the No. 7 Lady Bears.

-WACO, Texas (AP) — DiDi Richards made all six shots while scoring a season-high 14 points and the No. 7 Baylor women rolled to another easy nonconference win, beating McNeese State 117-24 on Saturday.
+Richards made all six shots while scoring 12 of her season-high 14 points in the first half as Baylor rolled to another easy nonconference win, beating McNeese State 117-24 on Saturday.

-It was the second 93-point romp in as many days for Baylor, which beat Northwestern State 136-43 on Friday.
+The blowout came a day after after a 136-43 victory over Northwestern State.
 The 253 points in the two games are a Big 12 record, and three points short of Savannah State’s NCAA mark from November 2018.

-NaLyssa Smith and Queen Egbo also scored 14 points as the Lady Bears (7-1) won their nation-leading 61st consecutive home game for their third blowout victory in four days, and fourth in the past six.
-Baylor won the four games an average margin of 66.5 points.
+NaLyssa Smith and Queen Egbo also scored 14 points while Smith had 11 rebounds as the Lady Bears (7-1) won their nation-leading 61st consecutive home game in their third blowout victory in four days.

+Baylor won the three games by an average margin of 73 points and will take a holiday break before visiting TCU on Jan.
+2, followed by No. 3 UConn at home five days later.

+“We’re going to flush these last three games because we’re going to play more talented teams,” Mulkey said.
+“That’s not a knock on those teams.
+It’s just what we know when you get to conference how difficult it is.
+And then when you take the elite program that Connecticut is, we know what we face with those guys.”

 Richards missed the season opener after getting injured Oct.
 24 in a mid-air collision with Moon Ursin during a practice scrimmage.
-Richards briefly lost feeling below her knees, but came back quicker than expected.
+After the scary loss of feeling in her lower legs, Richards returned quicker than expected.

 The senior guard went to the court hard in a first-half collision with McNeese’s Shaela Gardner, holding the back of her head as she walked after teammates helped her up.
-But Richards stayed in the game and made two free throws after officials conferred and gave Gardner a foul.
+But Richards stayed in the game and made her only two free throws after officials conferred and gave Gardner a foul.

+“To go through what she went through, to be so unselfish that I didn’t even play her the second half,” Mulkey said.
+“DiDi Richards knows her spot on this team and where she stands.
+It’s a leadership thing just by her understanding she didn’t have a problem not playing the second half.”

 Freshman Hannah Gusters scored a season-high 17 points and Jordyn Oliver added 15 as Baylor’s top five scorers had six baskets apiece and combined to go 30 of 38 from the field to help help the Lady Bears shoot 62% from the floor after they were at 68% against Northwestern State.